learningtapestry/unbounded-lcms/README.md

   - `u`, for utils like text sizes, margins and so on.
 - It's not recommended to use elements of elements in `BEM`
 - It's fine to add Foundation classes to HTML, especially during active development

+## Google Dev Account for Content Guide Import Process

+- Create a new project here: https://console.developers.google.com
+- Enable Drive API on the Overview screen.
+- Go to the Credentials tab and create credentials for OAuth2 (application type should be Web application).
+The path of the Redirect URI should be /admin/google_oauth2_callback.
+- Use cliend ID and client secret values to create the GOOGLE_OAUTH2_CLIENT_ID and GOOGLE_OAUTH2_CLIENT_SECRET environment variables respectively.